 “There was a time when the women were, as a rule, stronger and pluckier than the men.
 Not so now.
 They weep, tremble, and beg for mercy.
 We have had a fearful day … My carts contained twenty-three women of different ages and social standing.
 Each turn of the wheel was marked by a sob.
 Their shrieks were awful to hear.”

 One high-profile person Sanson executed besides King Louis XVI was Charlotte Corday.
 She assassinated the French journalist and radical Jacobin, Jean-Paul Marat and earned the sentence of death.
-One other oft told tale about her execution is what happened after her decapitation.
+One other oft told tale about her execution is what happened after her decapitation by the French executioner Charles-Henri Sanson.
 Reports indicate that a duty carpenter who worked on the guillotine named Legros lifted Corday’s head from the basket the moment it fell and “undeterred by the smile of content[ment] on the beautiful dead face, struck it repeatedly with his open hand.”
 (At that time many people believed that for a short time after a beheading, the beheaded person retained consciousness.)
 Witnesses claimed Legros’ slap produced an expression of “unequivocal indignation” upon Corday’s face.
-But Legros’ actions were not approved by the crowd or Sanson, and, in fact, the Revolutionary Tribunal imprisoned him for a short time for his inappropriate action, and Sanson fired him, although he had to hire him back.
+But Legros’ actions were not approved by the crowd or Sanson, and, in fact, Sanson complained to Antoine Quentin Fouquier de Tinville and the Revolutionary Tribunal imprisoned him for a short time for his inappropriate action.

 Sanson had married his wife in 1765 and they had two sons, Henri and Gabriel.
 Both boys had no choice but to follow in their father’s footsteps and were therefore taught about executions and helped their father on the scaffold.
 Unfortunately, in 1792, Gabriel was on the scaffold and holding up a severed head when he slipped, likely because of the bloody platform.
 He died from his injuries, and the accident resulted in French scaffolds thereafter having sides.

 By 1795, old age was catching up with Sanson and he developed a kidney complaint known as nephritis and was forced to resign on 30 August 1795.
 He asked for a pension, but it was not granted, and he and his wife retired to the country where he gardened and relaxed.
-Sanson then died a few years later on 4 July 1806 and was buried in the family plot at Paris’ Montmarte Cemetery.
+The French executioner Charles-Henri Sanson died a few years later on 4 July 1806 and was buried in the family plot at Paris’ Montmarte Cemetery.

 “He was buried … in grave no. 27 … after an impressive funeral service in Saint-Laurent Church, the plot being marked by a plain stone in order to avoid possible desecration.
 It was later engraved with his name, the dates of his birth and death, and the inscription ‘This stone was erected by his son and family by whom he was regretted’ and although the medical reasons for his death are known, it is said that he … died of sorrow at having to kill his King.”